jirkavlasak/Detaxizer_extension/README.md

  ...

 ## LIMITATIONS
 Only limitations of TAXA_REPORT is that you have to use -profile conda.
 Due to using multiple python libraries in taxa_report.py script you cannot use docker or singularity.
-I decide to keep with conda, beacuse it is widely use and well known profile for many users and should not make any troubles for new comming users.
+I decide to keep going with conda, beacuse it is widely use and wellknown profiler for many users and should not make any troubles for new comming users.

 ## LAUNCHING PIPELINE

-## LAUNCHING PIPELINE WITH MULTIPLE SAMPLES

 ## KRAKEN2 DATABASES